SeattleTestbed/docs/EducationalAssignments/DefaultPartTwo.md

 You will submit a zip file containing all of the tests you have created.
 You will gain points for every student's reference monitor you find a flaw in.
-It is good if multiple tests of yours break a student's reference monitor, but you gain the same number of tests whether one or more tests break the layer.
+It is good if multiple tests of yours break a student's reference monitor, but you gain the same number of points whether one or more tests break the layer.

 ## Prerequisites